 After 12+ months of research, dozens of angel dinners and a new micro-fund, I shared the startup Angel J-Curve, a framework for operators w/ tactical advice to build & scale your angel portfolio.

-I hope essays like these help others found companies, break into investing, and support the ecosystem’s overall growth.
+I hope essays like these help others find companies, break into investing, and support the ecosystem’s overall growth.

 Liked this post?
 Also check out: